dotnet/arcade/Documentation/CorePackages/Publishing.md

   tools/x64_arm64/mscordaccore.dll
   tools/x64_arm64/mscordbi.dll

-During the build, arcade will pick up SymbolPublishingExclusionsFile.txt and exclude the symbols mentioned in it.
+During publishing, arcade will pick up SymbolPublishingExclusionsFile.txt and exclude the symbols mentioned in it.